hmslima/JS-Dictionar/README.md

 This is a dynamic dictionary created in JavaScript, it was initially created for the auxiliary language Sambahsa Mundialect, but you can use this project for any other language.
 Here are the advantages of this software:
 * It can be used online or offline _(everything is just in one HTML file)_
-* Searchs are done in both ways, you don't need to create, for example, a Spanish-English dictionary and a English-Spanish one, just one version is enough
+* Searchs are done in both ways, you don't need to create, for example, a Spanish-English dictionary and an English-Spanish one, just one version is enough
 * It has a very permissive license, so you don't need to worry a lot with legal things
-* The software is very simple, so if you have a basic knowledge of web development, you can easily make your onw customizations
+* The software is very simple, so if you have a basic knowledge of web development, you can easily make your own customizations

 Click [here](https://hmslima.github.io/JS-Dictionar/) to test this dictionary. _This project is part of a big one, that's why I provide only the English-Sambahsa dictionary, the versions in other languages are available in the main project._